 More than design, this project set the bar for Brand Standards.

 Designers never want to think of ourselves as janitors, but in the 1970’s they cleaned up one huge mess.
-The subway signage.
+Subway signage.
 How can attention to design tame the beast of a system that millions of New Yorkers and non-English-speaking tourists use every day?
 This is how design saved the New York City Subway.

-An evolution, not a plan.
+The existing signage was an evolution, not a plan.

 As the subways evolved, the signage in the New York City subway system became an incomprehensible maze of bad directions and confusing messages.